 The audit refers to a general view, plays a vital role for many organizations and lastly enhances their understanding and meets their obligations.
 As a service provider, you give an immediate response.

 Your immediate response will create a good impression.
 But if you will not respond or delay your response then this tardiness will encourage them to have an enforced mandatory examination.
 And then they will have an off-site inspection of your security procedures, policies, and practices.

 Later on, a comprehensive report and executive summary is given.
 If in case, you find any incomprehensible action of the team or their recommendation.

 When anyone tries to breach PECR, the ICO immediately takes action.
 These actions include criminal prosecution, non-criminal enforcement, and audit.

 PECR and Information Commissioner’s Office (ICO)’s action of enforcement

 For example ICO will issue a monetary penalty notice.
 Organizations will face penalties and financial legalities.

 PECR does not define “electronic communications”; however, with the help of specific concepts and definitions, specific rules are being applied in different ways.

 There are rules for everyone and everything, whether it is marketing messages, service providers and at last, communication providers.
-Every law on each aspect is applied and hence working accordingly.
+Every law has different application and work accordingly.